selwynpolit/demo2/book/principles.md

   Clear guidelines on maintaining secular government practices (e.g., removal of religious invocations like “so help me God”).

 ## Intergenerational and Environmental Stewardship
-  Discuss the Seven Generations principle and strategies for long-term sustainability.
+  Integrated Seven Generations principle and strategies for long-term sustainability.